googleprojectzero/winafl/README.md

   -f file       - location read by the fuzzed program -M \\ -S id   - distributed mode
   -x dir        - optional fuzzer dictionary
+  -m limit      - memory limit for the target process
 ```

 Please refer to the original AFL documentation for more info on these flags.